 There are different types of museums.
 Here are some of them:

 Archaeology museums.
 They display archeological artifacts.
-They can be open-air museums or they can exhibit items in a building.
+They can be open-air museums or exhibit items in a building.

 Art museums.
 Also known as art galleries.
-They are spaces for showing art objects, most commonly visual art objects as paintings, sculpture, photography, illustrations, drawings, ceramics or metalwork.
-First publicly owned art museum in Europe was Amerbach-Cabinet in Basel (Now Kunstmuseum Basel).
+They are spaces for showing art objects, most commonly visual art objects such as paintings, sculptures, photography, illustrations, drawings, ceramics, or metalwork.
+The first publicly owned art museum in Europe was Amerbach-Cabinet in Basel (Now Kunstmuseum Basel).

 Encyclopedic museums.
-They are usually large institutions and they offer visitors a wide variety of information on many themes, both local and global.
-They are not thematically defined nor specialized.
+They are usually large institutions and offer visitors a wide variety of information on many local and global themes.
+They are not thematically defined or specialized.

 Historic house museums.
-A house or a building turned into a museum for a variety of reasons, most commonly because the person that lived in it was important or something important happened in it.
-House is often equipped with furniture like it was in the time when it was used.
-Visitors of the house learn through guides that tell story of the house and its inhabitants.
+A house or a building turned into a museum for various reasons, most commonly because the person living in it was important or something important happened.
+House is often equipped with furniture like it was when it was used.
+Visitors of the house learn through guides that tell the story of the house and its inhabitants.

 History museums.
-They collect objects and artifacts that tell a chronological story about particular locality.
-Objects that are collected could be documents, artifacts, archeological findings and other.
-They could be in a building, historic house or a historic site.
+They collect objects and artifacts that tell a chronological story about the locality.
+Collected objects could be documents, artifacts, archeological findings, and others.
+They could be in a building, a historic house, or a historic site.

 Living history museums.
-Type of a museum in which historic events are performed by actors to immerse a viewer and show how certain events looked like or how some crafts were performed because there is no other way to see them now because they are obsolete.
+Type of a museum in which actors perform historical events to immerse a viewer and show how certain events looked like or how some crafts were performed because there is no other way to see them now because they are obsolete.

 Military and war museums.
-Museums specialized in military histories.
-Usually organized from a point of view of a one nation and conflicts in which that country has taken part.
-They collect and present weapons, uniforms, decorations, war technology and other objects.
+Museums specialize in military histories and are usually organized from the point of view of one nation and conflicts in which that country has taken part.
+They collect and present weapons, uniforms, decorations, war technology, and other objects.

 Mobile museums.
-Museums that have no specific strict place of exhibiting.
-They could be exhibited from a vehicle or they could move from museum to museum as guests.
-Also a name for a parts of exhibitions of a museum that are sent to another museum.
+Museums that have no specific strict place for exhibiting.
+They could be exhibited from a vehicle or moved from museum to museum as guests—a name for parts of a museum's exhibitions sent to another museum.

 Natural history museums.
 Usually display objects from nature like stuffed animals or pressed plants.
 They educate about natural history, dinosaurs, zoology, oceanography, anthropology, evolution, environmental issues, and more.

 Open-air museums.
 Characteristic for exhibiting outdoors.
 Exhibitions consist of buildings that recreate architecture from the past.
-First opened in Scandinavia near the end of the 19th century.
+It first opened in Scandinavia near the end of the 19th century.